jsdealy/latin/miscellae/guideToLatinConversation.md

 that has attended these efforts has fully justified the method pursued and brought into relief the real need of elementary books to supplement the endeavor.
-The desire of forwarding this move- ment in favor of more solid studies, and of seeing
-I the scope of a method become more extended
+The desire of forwarding this movement in favor of more solid studies, and of seeing I the scope of a method become more extended
 'which has already borne such good fruit in Italy and in many colleges of France, has prompted us to write this Guide to Latin Conversation.
-We have reunited in a convenient and handy vol- ume, a vocabulary of ordinary words, a list of comparatives and of superlatives, the principal irregular verbs, choice familiar phrases, dialogues, 3ro verbs, choice sentences and quotations.
+We have reunited in a convenient and handy volume, a vocabulary of ordinary words, a list of comparatives and of superlatives, the principal irregular verbs, choice familiar phrases, dialogues, 3ro verbs, choice sentences and quotations.
 A
 I lingle volume contains, the phrases and dialogues
 [ )f Erasmus, of Vives, of Cordier, of Alde-Manuce,
-1 >f Fathers Pontanus, Van Torre and Champs-
+1 >f Fathers Pontanus, Van Torre and Champs

 OF THE BOOK.